QueGroup/que-guidelines/Writerside/topics/Standards-of-typesetting.md

     }
 ```

+Now we use 16.0 Node, in plans we want to use newer version, but you should have node.js version 16 or higher

 ## Redux

 Redux is used to manage the application state.
 The project includes a separate redux folder where redux slicers, reducers, and other components related to state management are located.